dalabi91/Console-Finances/README.md

 ## Overview

 Welcome!
  This repo  ia have used my my newly learnt Java skills along side some personal knowledge research to create code for analyzing the financial records of a company.
 For this analysis, a financial dataset file has was provided.
+In summary, this code calculates and logs the total number of months, total profit/loss, average change, and the months with the greatest increase and decrease in profits/losses based on the given financial dataset.

 ## Project Goals